nadavmatalon/student-directory/README.md

 ###1.
 Add student names to the list

-Currently, the user can only enter the first name of students.
+When selecting this menu-option, the user is first asked to input the first name of the student, followed by their last name, cohort month, and cohort year.

-At present all students are automatically assigned to the "May" cohort.

-Each new student name needs to be entered individually followed by clicking the "enter" key.

-When names are entered without an initial capital letter, the initial letter of the name will be capitalized automatically.
+When first or last names are entered without an initial capital letter, the initial letter of the name will be capitalized automatically.

-The names on the list are automatically indexed and sorted alphabetically with each new name entry.
+The names on the list are automatically indexed and sorted alphabetically according to the student's first name (this operation takes place after each new name entry).

+Inputting either an illegitimate month name or year will generate an "incorrect input" message followed by a prompt to the user to try again.

+Note that uncapitalized month names are acceptable as input as they are capitalized automatically by the script.

+If the user simply clicks "enter" without giving input regarding the student's Cohort Month or Cohort Year - they will be set to the current month/year by default.

-To go back to the main menu, the user simply needs to click "enter" without entering a new name.
+To go back to the main menu, the user simply needs to click "enter" without entering a new name when prompted to add a new First Name for a student.

 ###2.
 Show list of students